xiaoguo1995/xiaoguo1995.github.io/_pages/about.md

   -  Interim chair of morning sessions [THz part] for 2024 International Symposium on Ultrafast Phenomena and THz Waves (ISUPTW 2024).

 - Technical Program Committee Member:
-  - 4th International Conference on Advanced Optics & Photonics Research in Engineering.
+  - 4th and 5th International Conference on Advanced Optics & Photonics Research in Engineering.